You probably know that high blood pressure is the most common preventable risk factor for cardiovascular disease.

 Electrolytes are essential because they help balance the amount of water in your body.
-Electrolytes are minerals and are found in your blood, urine, tissues, and other body fluids.
+Electrolytes are minerals in your blood, urine, tissues, and other body fluids.

-As we saw, potassium is found inside cells, and therefore potassium mainly hydrates the inside of cells.
+As we saw, potassium is found inside cells, so potassium mainly hydrates the inside cells.
 Salt (sodium + chlorine) is located outside the cells, primarily hydrating the “extracellular fluid” that includes the blood.

 The water you drink has to travel from your intestines into your blood before it can enter your cells.
 As a result, potassium cannot hydrate cells on its own.
 Potassium uses water to hydrate your cells.

 Raw foods contain a lot of water, so as long as you choose potassium-rich natural foods.
-Adding a little bit of salt, the foods are likely to be very hydrating.
+Adding a little salt, the fares are likely to be very hydrating.

 What is the relationship between salt, potassium, blood pressure, and bloating?

-If you overeat salt and not enough potassium, the water will get into your blood and other extracellular fluids.
-Still, your cells could become dehydrated because there is not enough potassium to absorb the water.
+The water will get into your blood and other extracellular fluids if you overeat salt and not enough potassium.
+Still, your cells could become dehydrated because there is insufficient potassium to absorb the water.